wartremover/wartremover/README.md

 ## Usage

-`WartRemover` is meant to by extended by a `package object` for your project's package (via the special `package.scala`).
+`WartRemover` is meant to be extended by a `package object` for your project's package (via the special `package.scala`).
 For example:

     import org.brianmckenna.wartremover.WartRemover